minibolt-guide/minibolt/guide/lightning/web-app.md

 1. Open the “Settings” by pressing the cogwheel in the top right corner of the Thunderhub
 1. Switch to "Yes" -> Amboss: "Auto backups" and "Healthcheck Pings"
-1. Test pushing a backup to Amboss by entering in the "Tools" section, to the left main menu
+1. Test pushing a backup to Amboss by entering the "Tools" section, to the left main menu
 1. Press to "Push" button to test the correct working
 1. Go back to Amboss website and access "Account" in the main menu
 1. Access to "Backup" and ensure that the last date of the backup is the same as before done.
 It is recommended to download the backup file and store it in a safe place for future recovers.
 The backup file will be updated automatically in Amboss for every channel opening and closing.
 You could do this too in the "Tools" section in Thunderhub, "Backups" -> "Backup all channels" -> "Download" button.